Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 * If possible, on the production Apache webserver, run `drush cc all` from the command line on the local Apache container in the `/var/www/html` directory PRIOR to any db export(s).
 Otherwise issues can occur on import due to all cache tables being larger than `innodb_log_file_size` allows

-### Local Islandora Drupal site database export process
+### Export the Local MySQL Islandora Drupal Database

 * Export the MySQL database for the current `Local` Drupal site in use and copy it on your local in an easy to find place.
 In later steps you'll be directed to import this file. **Please be careful** performing any of these potential actions below as the process impacts your newly created and themed new Islandora site.
 Refer to your `local.env` for the usernames and passwords used below.
     * You can use a MySQL GUI client for this process instead but the command line directions are only included below.
     * Shell into your currently running Local MySQL container
-        * `docker exec -it yourmysql-container-name bash`
+        * `docker exec -it your-mysql-containername bash`
     * Export the Local Islandora Drupal database.
-Replace the `DRUPAL_DB` & `DRUPAL_DB_USER` below in the command with the values found in your `local.env`.
+Replace the "DRUPAL_DB_USER" and "DRUPAL_DB" in the command below with the values found in your "local.env" file.
         * `mysqldump -u DRUPAL_DB_USER -p DRUPAL_DB > local_drupal_site_082019.sql`
-        * Enter the appropriate password: value of `DRUPAL_DB_PASS` in the `local.env`)
+        * Enter the appropriate password: value of `DRUPAL_DB_PASS` in the "local.env")
         * Upon completion, exit the MySQL container
     * Copy this file from the MySQL container to a location on your personal computer.
-        * `docker cp yourmysql-container-name:/local_drupal_site_082019.sql /path/to/location`
+        * `docker cp your-mysql-containername:/local_drupal_site_082019.sql /path/to/location`

 ---

-## Step 2: On Local - Shutdown any local containers & review local code
+## Step 2: On Local - Shutdown Any Local Containers & Review Local Code

 * Ensure that your ISLE and Islandora git repositories have all the latest commits and pushes from the development process that took place on your personal computer.
 If you haven't yet finished, do not proceed until everything is completed.

-* Once finished, open a `terminal` (Windows: open `PowerShell`)
+* Once finished, open a `terminal` (Windows: open `Git Bash`)
     * Navigate to your local ISLE directory
     * Shut down any local containers e.g. `docker-compose down`

 ---

-## Step 3: On Local - Create new users and passwords by editing production.env
+## Step 3: On Local - Create New Users and Passwords by Editing "production.env"

-* Open up the `production.env` file in a text editor.
+* Open the "production.env" file in a text editor.
     * Find each comment that begins with: `# Replace this comment with a ...` and follow the commented instructions to edit the passwords, database and user names.
         * **Review carefully** as some comments request that you replace with `...26 alpha-numeric characters` while others request that you create an `...easy to read but short database name`.
         * It is okay if you potentially repeat the values previously entered for your local `(DRUPAL_DB)` & `(DRUPAL_DB_USER)` in this `Production` environment but we strongly recommend not reusing all passwords for environments (e.g. `(DRUPAL_DB_PASS)` & `(DRUPAL_HASH_SALT)` should be unique values for each environment).
         * In many cases the username is already pre-populated.
 If it doesn't have a comment directing you to change or add a value after the `=`, then don't change it.
     * Once finished, save and close the file.

-* Open up the `config/apache/settings_php/settings.production.php` file.
+* Open the `config/apache/settings_php/settings.production.php` file.
     * Find the first comment that begins with: `# ISLE Configuration` and follow the commented instructions to edit the database, username and password.
     * Find the second comment that begins with: `# ISLE Configuration` and follow the instructions to edit the Drupal hash salt.
     * Once finished, save and close the file.

 ---

-## Step 4: On Local - Review and edit docker-compose.production.yml
+## Step 4: On Local - Review and Edit "docker-compose.production.yml"

 * Review the disks and volumes on your remote `Production` ISLE Host server to ensure they are of an adequate capacity for your collection needs and match what has been written in the `docker-compose.production.yml` file.